 Sven Möller acknowledges support through the Emmy Noether Programme by the \emph{Deutsche Forschungsgemeinschaft} (project number 460925688).
 Sven Möller was also supported by a Postdoctoral Fellowship for Research in Japan and Grant-in-Aid KAKENHI 20F40018 by the \emph{Japan Society for the Promotion of Science}.

-This manuscript is submitted in coordination with two other groups, who independently pursued directions similar to the one of this work.
+This manuscript is submitted in coordination with two other groups, who independently explored questions similar to the ones addressed in this work.

-In \cite{BKLTZ23} the authors classify unitary, purely chiral, modular invariant spin conformal field theories with central charge at most $16$ with the motivation of studying different types of heterotic string theories.
+In \cite{BKLTZ24} the authors classify the purely left-moving, modular invariant (i.e.\ having only one primary field), fermionic $2$-dimensional conformal field theories with central charge at most $16$ with the motivation of enumerating certain heterotic string theories.
 The mathematical translation is the classification of self-dual \svoa{}s of central charge at most $16$, and they also employ the $2$-neighbourhood method used in this text.

-In \cite{Ray23} the author classifies most \voa{}s of central charge between $0$ and $24$ with at most four irreducible modules, using a coset approach similar to the one in \cite{SR22} (or \cite{Hoe95}).
-As a special case, a classification of the self-dual \svoa{}s of central charge at most $22\shs\sfrac{1}{2}$ is obtained.
+In \cite{Ray23} the author classifies most (suitably regular) \voa{}s of central charge at most $24$ with not more than four irreducible modules using a coset approach similar to \cite{SR23} (or \cite{Hoe95}).
+A fortiori, a classification of the self-dual \svoa{}s of central charge at most $22\shs\sfrac{1}{2}$ is obtained.

-It seems that the results obtained by the other groups agree perfectly with our classification results.
+To the extent that they overlap, the results obtained by the other groups agree perfectly with our own classification results.